-• Regarding initiatives to ensure gender and other types of diversity, do the experts agree with the FSA continuing to gather and update case studies in the "Consortium for the effective implementation of corporate governance"?

-- Sustainability disclosure and assurance standards need to be discussed further, with an emphasis on ensuring global comparability and staying informed about global regulatory trends.
+- Regarding initiatives to ensure gender and other types of diversity, the FSA will continue to gather and update case studies in the "Consortium for the effective implementation of corporate governance." - Sustainability disclosure and assurance standards need to be discussed further, with an emphasis on ensuring global comparability and staying informed about global regulatory trends.
 In particular, each company is expected to disclose sustainability-related information that they think is material and sustainability disclosure often includes estimates and qualitative information, both accompanied with uncertainty.
-Accordingly, companies and management might be hesitant to disclose such information because of the possibility of being accountable for false statements.
+Accordingly, companies and the management might be hesitant to disclose such information because of the possibility of being accountable for false statements.
 Taking into account this point, it might be beneficial to clarify the scope of responsibility for false statements and to mitigate risks for being subject to such responsibility.
-Therefore, do the experts agree that it may be beneficial to revisit the responsibility for false statements by management to set a safe harbour rule to enhance the disclosure of non-financial information in the ASR and to clearly define the scope of responsibility. - Regarding sustainability disclosure in the area of human capital, the ISSB is launching a new research project.
+Therefore, it may be beneficial to revisit the responsibility for false statements to possibly set a safe harbour rule to enhance the disclosure of non-financial information in the ASR and to clearly define the scope of responsibility. - Regarding sustainability disclosure in the area of human capital, the ISSB is launching a new research project.
 The Japanese government will actively contribute to discussions and share opinions while collaborating with domestic stakeholders to develop standards that meet investors' needs.